Senior Scientist, Statistical Programming - Late Stage Oncology

 Education Minimum Requirements:

-- BA/BS in Computer Science, Statistics, Applied Mathematics, Life Sciences, Engineering or related field plus 5-9 years' SAS programming experience in a clinical trial environment.
+- BA/BS in Computer Science, Statistics, Applied Mathematics, Life Sciences, Engineering or related field and a minimum of 5 years' SAS programming experience in a clinical trial environment.

-- MS in Computer Science, Statistics, Applied Mathematics, Life Sciences, Engineering or related field plus 3-7 years' SAS programming experience in a clinical trial environment.
+- MS in Computer Science, Statistics, Applied Mathematics, Life Sciences, Engineering or related field and a minimum of 3 years' SAS programming experience in a clinical trial environment.

 Required Experience and Skills: